-Laser Scanning a New and Viable Structural Safety Technique for Fire Damage Detection in Concrete
+Laser Scanning: New Fire Damage Detection in Concrete

 Though concrete is known to be a material which has high fire-resistance, its physical, chemical and mechanical properties do endure severe changes when subjected to high temperatures – particularly with temperatures over 300 degrees Celsius.
 Fire is actually one of the most serious potential risks to concrete structures such as bridges, buildings and tunnels.
 As such, a structural safety assessment is required in order to evaluate bearing capacity and durability in fire-damaged concrete structures.